 A Technology Solution that Works

 The website is based on WordPress with a Genesis theme that is fully responsive so that it works equally well on mobile devices.
 Multilingual support is provided so the site can be translated into Spanish.

 The application form is built with Gravity Forms.
 LuminFire developers are experts at customizing and building better forms for submission with Gravity Forms…the most popular and flexible forms-generation tool for WordPress.

 GiveMN is used to accept donations.

-LuminFire’s fmFlare product is used to import all the submitted forms into the FileMaker-based fmIgnite application for management of both the donors and the recipients.
+LuminFire’s BrilliantForms is used (Gravity Forms and BrilliantConnect) to import all the submitted forms into the FileMaker-based BrilliantHub application for management of both the donors and the recipients.
 Additionally, the entire process of selecting and approving potential recipients of financial aid can be tracked within the application.

-This type of custom solution is an ideal way to deal with rapidly changing requirements because if is so flexible.
+This type of custom solution is an ideal way to deal with rapidly changing requirements because it is so flexible.
 With it, we can generate nearly any type of report required.

 Understanding the urgency, LuminFire turned around this solution in short order – completing it in less than 2 weeks even while busy with many other projects.
 We hope that it helps to provide those impacted by the crisis with the assistance they need.
 That’s what we are about at LuminFire…making life and work better for everyone.

-If your organization (non-profit or for profit) is interested in a similar solution that can accept forms for any purpose (donations, applications, etc.) via the web and integrate or manage them in a FileMaker or other solution, give us a call!
+If your organization (non-profit or for profit) is interested in a similar solution that is able to accept forms for any purpose (donations, applications, etc.) via the web and integrate or manage them in a FileMaker or other solution, give us a call!
 We can get a custom app built for you quickly and within budget.